-Jennifer Stone is currently an NBCF-funded Fellow at the Centre for Genetic Origins of Health and Disease at The University of Western Australia.
-Jennifer started out as a statistician with Dr Norman Boyd at the Ontario Cancer Institute in Toronto, Canada and went on to complete her PhD at the University of Melbourne under the supervision of Prof John Hopper which examined the genetic and environmental determinants of mammographic density.
+Jennifer’s research aims to support accumulating evidence for the clinical use of mammographic density to improve breast cancer screening.
+She started her career as a statistician with Dr Norman Boyd at the Ontario Cancer Institute in Toronto, Canada and went on to complete her PhD which examined the genetic and environmental determinants of mammographic density at the University of Melbourne under the supervision of Prof John Hopper.
 Post-PhD she completed a 1-year post doc at the Cancer Research UK Centre for Epidemiology, Mathematics & Statistics under the direction of Prof Jack Cuzick, investigating mammographic density in women in the International Breast Cancer Intervention Study I (IBIS-1), a trial of tamoxifen for breast cancer prevention.

 - Mammographic density